 In June 2015, Governor Andrew Cuomo signed the sexual and interpersonal violence prevention bill.
 The standards and expectations contained in this law apply to all public and private colleges and universities in New York.
 The following is regard to ESF's policies and processes specifically related to allegations of sexual and interpersonal violence.
 Sexual violence, as used in College policy, the ESF Student Handbook, and this Appendix, refers to physical sexual acts perpetrated against a person's will or where a person is incapable of providing affirmative consent (as defined herein).
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, sexual coercion, dating/domestic violence, and stalking.
 Sexual and interpersonal violence can be carried out by other students, by College employees, or by third parties.
 All such acts of sexual violence are forms of sex discrimination prohibited by law and by College policy.

-Staff members in the Division of Student Affairs are available to help students and others with additional questions.
-Contact the Division of Student Affairs at 315-470-6660, 110 Bray Hall, or studenthelp@esf.edu to speak with someone.
+Staff within the Division of Student Affairs and the Title IX Coordinator are available to help students and others with additional questions.
+Contact the Division of Student Affairs at 315-470-6660, 110 Bray Hall, to speak with someone.
+The Title IX Coordinator can be contacted at 315-565-3012, or at titleix@esf.edu.